 Luminary Counseling, PLLC invites you to participate in our complimentary grief support groups designed and aimed at remembering, feeling, nurturing, and honoring your beloved pet.

-All support groups are bi-weekly and held on Wednesday evenings online from 5:00 PM- 6.30 PM CDT for the remainder of 2023.
+All support groups are monthly and held on Wednesday evenings online from 5:00 PM - 6.30 PM CDT for the remainder of 2023.
 Starting in 2024, the time for the group will be 6:00 PM - 7:30 PM CDT.
 You are invited to participate in as little or as much as feels right for you.
 The groups rotate between four different topics: remembering, feeling, nurturing, and honoring.